Northgate station (Sound Transit): Bus routes

-The station is also a major hub for buses in North Seattle with routes operated by King County Metro and Sound Transit Express.
+The station is also a major hub for buses in North Seattle with routes operated primarily by King County Metro.
 Northgate station has four bays for buses around the perimeter of the light rail station, with access from Exit B. King County Metro operates six bus routes that provide all-day connections to Ballard, Green Lake, Roosevelt, the University District, Lake City, and Shoreline.
 A peak-only commuter route from Shoreline and Northgate station provides further connections to First Hill and South Lake Union.

 From 2021 to 2024, Northgate station was also the terminus of several express routes from Snohomish County that had previously served Downtown Seattle and the University of Washington campus.
 Four Sound Transit Express routes from Snohomish County provided all-day connections to Everett, Lynnwood, and Mountlake Terrace.
 Community Transit truncated its entire University District commuter network to Northgate station when it opened, providing peak-only service to Lynnwood, Edmonds, Mukilteo, Everett, and Marysville.
 These routes were eliminated or truncated in September 2024 following the opening of light rail stations in Lynnwood and Mountlake Terrace.
 Sound Transit previously operated express buses to Northgate from Everett on routes 505 and 506 from 2002 to 2003.